eoriont/eoriont.github.io/_posts/2021-08-08-tensorflow-gpu-setup.md

 Once you run the installer, you should have some new files in the following directory: `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2`.

-Before, if you ran a tensorflow project, you may have recieved an error similar to the following:
+Before, if you ran a tensorflow project, you may have received an error similar to the following:
 ```
 2021-08-08 17:12:44.906857: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'cudart64_110.dll'; dlerror: cudart64_110.dll not found
 2021-08-08 17:12:44.906995: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.